-Accreditation Council for Occupational Therapy Education c/o AOTA Accreditation Department 6116 Executive Boulevard, Suite 200 North Bethesda, Maryland 20852-4929
+Accreditation Council for Occupational Therapy Education c/o AOTA Accreditation Department 7501 Wisconsin Avenue, Suite 510E Bethesda, Maryland 20814

-Letters of complaint against educational programs must:
+Letters of complaint against education programs must:

-- describe the nature of the complaint and the related accreditation standards or accreditation policies or procedures that the complainant believes are not being met by the program; - document that the complainant has made reasonable efforts to resolve the complaint, or alternatively that such efforts would be unavailing; and - be signed by the complainant.
+- Describe the nature of the complaint and the related accreditation standards or accreditation policies or procedures that the complainant believes are not being met by the program; - Document that the complainant has made reasonable efforts to resolve the complaint, or alternatively that such efforts would be unavailing; and - Be signed by the complainant.
 (The confidentiality of the complaining party is protected by AOTA Accreditation staff unless release of identity has been authorized, or disclosure is required by legal action.)

-The full policy is on the AOTA Web site at the following link: https://acoteonline.org/about/compliments-complaints/
+The full policy is on the AOTA website at the following link: https://acoteonline.org/about/compliments-complaints/